laravel/docs/middleware.md

         //
     }]);

-Instead of option you may use `middleware` method:
+Instead of using an array, you may also chain the `middleware` method onto the route definition:

     Route::get('/', function () {
         //